ODevLibertario/nostrlivery/README.md

 - Rating company
 - Rating driver

-**The relay backend:**
+**The backend node:**
+- Manages nostr event communication with the nostr network
-- Stores all data
+- Stores data as nostr events
 - Serves as a payment mediator during an order
+- The node is not a nostr relay, it is a nostr entity with nsec and npub that talks to nostr relays

 **How does payment work:**

 The consumer picks their order and based on the distance from the company receives an invoice to pay.

-When he pays the invoice, the money gets stored into the relay's wallet and it behaves like an htlc that splits the payment into two branches, the first splits the payment into three parts: the payment for the company, the payment to the driver, and the payment to the relay, but that path is only unlocked if given a passcode that the client has and will only give once he received the goods.
-Once given the passcode, the relay will zap the company and the driver their sats and keep a small percentage to cover computing costs.
+When he pays the invoice, the money gets stored into the node's wallet and it behaves like an htlc that splits the payment into two branches, the first splits the payment into three parts: the payment for the company, the payment to the driver, and the payment to the node, but that path is only unlocked if given a passcode that the client has and will only give once he received the goods.
+Once given the passcode, the node will zap the company and the driver their sats and keep a small percentage to cover computing costs.

 The second path is a timelock that returns the full amount of money to the client as a fallback after a set amount of time if the delivery didn't happen.